 Initial annual wages range from $35,000 to over $50,000, depending on the company and other variables.
 Many experienced drivers earn considerably more.

 "Witte Brothers recognizes and appreciates the advanced training and professionalism of graduates from schools such as John Wood Community College , offering courses certified by the Professional Truck Driver Institute.
 A PTDI certificate from JWCC means a driver’s credentials will be accepted nationwide."

 Witte Bros.
 Exchange, Inc., Troy, Missouri

 Training for this certificate prepares students for immediate employment as Class A heavy truck drivers.

 What graduates have to say…

 “The instructors were very personable and knowledgeable.
-In just 12 weeks, they helped to prepare me for a job with great pay, benefits, and home time that I could make a career out of,” Chuck says.
+They helped to prepare me for a job with great pay, benefits, and home time that I could make a career out of,” Chuck says.
 “And as a successful graduate of the program, I didn't have to worry about going out and hunting for a job.
 The employers came looking for me.
 It was just a matter of choosing which one worked best for me and my family.”